sdkman/sdkman-cli/README.md

 	$ ./gradlew -i

-__Please enusre that the JAVA_HOME environment variable set to JDK 1.7 on you system!__
+__Please ensure that the JAVA_HOME environment variable set to JDK 1.7 on you system!__

 Mac users can add the following line to their `~/.bash_profile` file to set this variable: